Current UConn students can reserve a Homer Babbidge Library group study room online.

 Where are the rooms located?

 Group study rooms are located on Levels B, 1, 2, 3 and 4.
-Maps are at the iDesk if you need help finding them.
+Maps are available at the iDesk on Plaza Level.

 What is in each room?